-Yes, we’ve got a case of post-holiday blues too – but it’s not all doom and gloom as there’s plenty of fun stuff to do in London in September!
-From butterflies to exhibitions and multi-coloured labyrinths, here are no less than 10 fantastic things to do in the capital before the temperatures cool down for autumn…
+Yes, we’ve got a case of post-holiday blues too.
+But, it’s not all doom and gloom as there’s plenty of fun stuff to do in London in September!
+From photography exhibitions to hundreds of boats, here are 6 fantastic things to do in the capital before the temperatures cool down for autumn.

 Open House London